 Trail hunting FAQs

-Do we allow fox hunting on your land?
+Do we allow fox hunting on our land?

-No. Hunting with packs of dogs has been illegal since 2004.
 The law does allow what is known as trail hunting to continue.
 This activity involves people on foot or horseback following a scent along a pre-determined route with hounds or beagles.
-It effectively replicates a traditional hunt but without a fox being intentionally chased, injured or killed.
+It effectively replicates a traditional hunt but without a fox being chased, injured or killed.